Billy-Flowers/AI-Image-Builder/README.md

 ```
 npm start
 ```
-Runs the app in the development mode.
+### Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+### Open http://localhost:3000 to view it in your browser.

 The page will reload when you make changes.

-Run the Application:

 Start the backend server:
 ```